 The B.A. and M.A. courses of study, generally, may be completed by attending weekends only, except for field experience and student teaching.
+Marriage, Family, Child Counseling and Teacher Education Program requirements are typically not available on weekends.

-Specializations, which may be completed by attending mostly weekend courses, are:
+Specializations which may be completed by attending mostly weekend courses are:

 - Child Care

-- ■ Developmental Education
+- Developmental Education

 - ■ Early Childhood Education

 - Work with Infants and Toddlers

-- Leadership in Education and Human Services: Administration/Supervision

-College Teaching/Teaching Adults
+- Leadership in Education and Human Services: Administration/Supervision College Teaching/Teaching Adults Parent/Community Work

-Parent/Community Work

-- ■ Bicultural Development
+- Bicultural Development